niksakkas/Parallel-Systems-Project/README.md

 ### Technology structure

 <ul>
-  <li>All the code was written in C language, except the CUDA implementation, which was written in a .cu file </li>
+  <li>All the code was written in C language, except for the CUDA implementation, which was written in a .cu file </li>
   <li>To create parallel processes, I used the ARGO system, which is a small Cluster of 10 Computing Nodes, with a separate Administrator-Node, connected to a local network via Ethernet Switch.
 Connection to this system was given to me through the course administrators.
 In every model, there is also a script that contains the parameters that ARGO uses to run the algorithms.</li>
 </ul>